 Health and Human Services

 Diane is an active member of the Medical Library Association (MLA).
 She served as editor-in-chief of the Journal of the Medical Library Association.
-In addition she has served on the MLA Research Task Force, which advises and supports research and reseachers in the field of health sciences librarianship.
-She was also column editor for the MLA News Expert Searching column.
+In addition, she has served on the MLA Research Task Force, which advises and supports research and researchers in the field of health sciences librarianship.
+She was column editor for the MLA News Expert Searching column and editor of the MLA Research Section's publication, Hypothesis.

 Diane has extensive experience in the corporate environment.
 She has worked for United HealthCare, Magellan Health Services, and Parexel Inc., a global bio/pharmaceutical services organization.
-She also has medical center experience, having worked in a Veterans Administration Medical Center and at the University of California, Davis medical library.
-In addition, she was biomedical research librarian for the research laboratory of the National Institutes of Drug Abuse and Addiction, Addiction Research Center, at Lexington, Kentucky.
+She also has medical center experience, having worked in a Veterans Administration Medical Center and at the University of California, Davis medical libraries.
+She was biomedical research librarian for the research laboratory of the National Institutes of Drug Abuse and Addiction, Addiction Research Center, at Lexington, Kentucky.

 She has a Master's Degree in Library Science from the University of Kentucky and a BA degree in English from Kentucky Wesleyan College.
 She is certified by the Medical Library Association at the Distinguished Level, the highest level of certification within the Academy of Health Information Professionals.